-Dolores is a certified teacher who holds a Bachelor degree in English Education K-12, as well as a Masters degree in Special Education.
-For the past five years, she has worked as a teacher of English, Special Education, and ACT/SAT.
-Additionally, as a professional tutor, she has worked with hundreds of clients of varying ages and backgrounds, ranging from teaching phonics to 4 year olds to teaching test prep to high school students to teaching ESL to adult learners.
+I am a certified teacher who holds a Bachelor degree in English Education K-12, as well as a Masters degree in Special Education.
+For the past five years, I have worked as a teacher of English, Special Education, and ACT/SAT.
+Additionally, as a professional tutor, I have worked with hundreds of clients of varying ages and backgrounds, ranging from teaching phonics to 4 year olds to teaching test prep to high school students to teaching ESL to adult learners.

-Dolores prides herself on her ability to work closely with her students to create customized lesson plans that best meet each individual learning style and needs.
-She works to assess the needs of each student and create diverse lesson plans.
+I pride myself on my ability to work closely with my students to create customized lesson plans that best meet each individual learning style and needs.
+I work to assess the needs of each student and create diverse lesson plans.

-Dolores exhibits professionalism, patience, and understanding in her sessions.
-She works closely with her students, as well as their parents.
-She provides frequent and meaningful positive reinforcement, as well as constructive feedback.
-Her sessions are structured, goal oriented, and engaging.
-She uses multiple approaches to teach new content to her students, as she helps them meet their goals and milestones.
+I exhibit professionalism, patience, and understanding in my sessions.
+I work closely with my students, as well as their parents.
+I provide frequent and meaningful positive reinforcement, as well as constructive feedback.
+My sessions are structured, goal oriented, and engaging.
+I use multiple approaches to teach new content to my students, as I help them meet their goals and milestones.

 Undergraduate Degree: Montclair State University - Bachelors, English Education k-12

 Graduate Degree: Montclair State University - Masters, Special Education

 ACCUPLACER ESL - Reading Skills